peter island Deadmans Beach

 • Public Ferry: You can take a public ferry from Charlotte Amalie, St. Thomas, to Road Town, Tortola.
 From there, take a taxi to the Peter Island dock.

 • Water Taxi: Private water taxis, such as those from Dohm’s Water Taxi in St. Thomas, are also available.
-A one-way trip takes about 90 minutes.
+Travel time may vary depending on route and conditions.

 On-Island Transportation